 Factors that Influence First-Time Gun Charge Penalties

 - Type of gun charge – Sentences tend to increase with the seriousness of the offense.
-Brandishing a weapon will be penalized more severely than possession of an unregistered firearm.
+Brandishing a weapon can be penalized more severely than possession of an unregistered firearm.

 - Whether the gun was loaded – Unloaded weapons are often viewed as less dangerous.